 Do you know what item you want to buy, or are you window shopping?
 The great thing about shopping from online auctions is that the possibilities are limitless.
 If you know what you're in the market for, search the marketplace for that item.
 However, if you're open to browsing goods, check out the auction's categories.

 Has a particular item caught your eye?
 Then it's time to place a bid!
 If the auction window is open, you can make an offer and place a bid.
-Or, if it's zero reserve, you can buy it outright.
+Or, if it's no reserve, you can buy it outright.

 If the auction is open, you can place a competitive bid you think has a high chance of winning.
 Keep in mind that if you bid too high, you may overpay.
 It's smart to do a quick research of market value on the item to find a fair selling price.